brettdowney/brettdowney.github.io/README.md

 **Follow the steps below to learn how to host and format your resume on GitHub Pages.**

 ### Create a GitHub Repository
 This is where you are going to store and host your resume.
-GitHub provides users with a platform to manage not only their projects but also their text documentation.
-In the book Modern Technical Writing, Etter recommends using distributed version control systems like Git for the storage of documentation, keeping track of changes to your project, and for the ability to work offline.
+GitHub provides users with a platform to manage their projects and also their text documentation.
+In the *Modern Technical Writing*, Etter recommends using a distributed version control systems like Git.
+This allows for the storage of your text documentation in the same repository as your source code.
+It is also a benefit for when you want to update your project or have other developers contribute to it.
 1. Log in to your [GitHub account](https://github.com/login)
 2. Click on the `[+]` button in the upper right-hand corner of the page
 3. Select `[New repository]`from the drop down menu